 (d) Partnerships: Each of the nine committed partners, in addition to the WDB, has been identified based on the successful work they currently provide in Youth Services.
 Each partner will be providing a service or multiple services based on their specialty as they relate to program operations and identified elements.
 Each partner currently serves and has experience serving the targeted youth for this specific project.
 As illustrated in the logic model, each partner will be providing activities that lead directly to a program output; furthermore, that output leads to at least one of the program outcome.
-As a strategy, partners are divided into two categories: those that are providing services during the Summer Jobs Academy/Career Camp week or those providing services during the summer and beyond (including Goodwill for case management and work experience coordination, and or Center for Employment Training, who is providing the education and training component for OSY youth.
-Communication amongst partners will be coordinated the same way.
-We will employ email communication, mandated bi-monthly meetings for the summer and beyond group of partners.
+As a strategy, partners are communication, mandated bi-monthly meetings for the summer and beyond group of partners.
 In addition, a quarterly newsletter will be distributed to all program partners and community members involved in the project on updates, events and success stories.